Kingsburgh, KwaZulu-Natal

 Kingsburgh is a coastal resort town along the South Coast of KwaZulu-Natal, South Africa, approximately 32 kilometres (20 miles) south-west of Durban.

-Kingsburgh and its sister town of Amanzimtoti form a natural extension of the Greater Durban metropolitan area towards the south.
-Kingsburgh is also often regarded as being part of the Greater Amanzimtoti area considering that they share the same postal code.
+Kingsburgh and its neighbouring town of Amanzimtoti together form a southern extension of the Greater Durban metropolitan region.
+The town is frequently considered part of the broader Amanzimtoti area, as the two towns share the same postal code and function as an integrated urban corridor.

 History

 Originally known as Southern Umlazi, it became a township in October 1942 and reached borough status in August 1952.
 Probably named after Richard Philip (Dick) King (1811-1871) who rode along here from Durban to Grahamstown on horseback to secure assistance for beleaguered British troops in 1842.

 Geography

 Location

 Situated on the Sapphire Coast, approximately 26 kilometres (16 mi) north-east of Scottburgh and 32 kilometres (20 mi) south-east of Durban, Kingsburgh is bounded by Amanzimtoti to the north, Umgababa to the south and the Indian Ocean coastline to the east.